Steve Case and Clara Sieg on how the COVID-19 crisis differs from the dot-com bust – TechCrunch

 Case said that during the run-up to the dot-com bust, it was a different environment.

-“When we got started at AOL, which was back in 1985, the Internet didn’t exist yet,” Case said.
+“When we got started at AOL, which was back in 1985, the internet didn’t exist yet,” Case said.
 “I think 3% of people were online or online an hour a week.
 And it took us a decade to get going.
 By the year 2000, which is sort of the peak of AOL’s success, we had about half of all the U.S. internet traffic, and the market value soared.
 That’s when suddenly, when any company with a dot-com name was getting funded.
 Many were going public without even having much in the way of revenues.
 That’s not we’re dealing with now.”